dynatrace-oss-contrib/opentelemetry-specification/specification/protocol/otlp.md

 received yet.
 The client will typically choose to re-send such data to guarantee delivery, which may result in duplicate data on the server side.
 This is a deliberate choice and is considered to be the right tradeoff for telemetry data.

+#### Partial success retry

+Each server has its particularities and its way of treating data.
+There could be many reasons why a given server only accepted parts of a OTLP request (e.g. quota exceeded, data not conforming with the server's standards, etc).

+The protocol offers a basic way of communicating partial reception success from the server to the client.
+Such partial success information contains how many spans/data points/log records were accepted and a general error message.
+With only such information it is not feasible to achieve any type of automatic retry by clients.

+The protocol does not give guidance on how such partial success requests can be retried by clients.
+Attempting to do so would complicate the protocol and implementations significantly and is left out as a possible future area of work.

 ## Future Versions and Interoperability